McGraw Hill Glencoe Geometry, 2012

 Exercise 33 Page 795

-Finally we can connect the vertices to form a kite
+Finally we can connect the vertices to form a kite ABCD.

-Kite Perimeter
+Kite x Perimeter

-e Looking at the graph we made in Part D, we can assume that the perimeter will be minimized for It is a significant conclusion because for the diagonals bisect each other and the figure is a rhombus.
+e Looking at the graph we made in Part D, we can assume that the perimeter will be minimized for x=6.
+It is a significant conclusion because for x=6 the diagonals bisect each other and the figure is a rhombus.